 Invoices can be another area of confusion for first-time franchisees.
 Certain franchises will take care of invoices for you or offer software that takes you out of the invoicing equation.
 But, if this task sits on your shoulders, consider reaching out to a professional accountant for counseling.

 Keeping Track of Taxes

 Taxes aren't one of the most exciting aspects of being a business owner, but to thrive in business franchising, you do need a comprehensive understanding of your tax obligations.
 Taking the initiative to do so early on will prevent mistakes and owed fees down the line.
 Worse, you could risk breaching your franchise agreement.
-Some of the taxes that you may have to pay as a franchisee include:
+The Franchise taxes that you will have to pay are:

 - Capital gains tax

 - And more

 If you don't know where to begin, then consult with your franchisor or an accountant.

 The challenges previously discussed are more or less inevitable.
 That being said, there are ways that you can mitigate some of the stress you will feel as a first-time franchisee.
 First, be diligent when choosing a franchisor.
 By asking your franchisor numerous questions upfront, you face fewer unwanted surprises later on.